remidinishanth/Python_snippets/basics/memory_management.md

     Py_ssize_t ob_refcnt;
     PyTypeObject *ob_type;
 } PyObject;
 ```

 The reference count is used for garbage collection.
 Then you have a pointer to the actual object type.
 That object type is just another struct that describes a Python object (such as a dict or int).

 Each object has its own object-specific memory allocator that knows how to get the memory to store that object.
 Each object also has an object-specific memory deallocator that “frees” the memory once it’s no longer needed.

+`PyVarObject` is an extension of PyObject that adds the ob_size field.
+This is only used for objects that have some notion of length.
+REF: https://docs.python.org/2/c-api/structures.html#c.PyVarObject

 `_PyObject_HEAD_EXTRA` is for debugging